ashleychontos/pySYD/README.md

 ## Attribution

 Written by Ashley Chontos.
-Developed by Ashley Chontos, Daniel Huber, Maryum Sayeed, and other contributors.
+Developed by Ashley Chontos, Daniel Huber, and Maryum Sayeed.

 Please cite the [original publication](https://ui.adsabs.harvard.edu/abs/2009CoAst.160...74H/abstract) and the following DOI if you make use of this software in your research.
 [need to do]